stevedonovan/llib/readme.md

 ## A Compact C Utilities Library

-Since we are now in the 21st century, this uses C99, but is compatible with MSVC when compiled as C++.
+Since we are now in the 21st century, llib uses C99, but is compatible with MSVC when compiled as C++.
 This leads to some 'unnecessary' casting to keep C++ happy, but working in the intersection between C99 and MSVC C++ makes this library very portable.
+The features it depends on are the freedom to declare variables in for-loops and variadic preprocessor macros.

 It has been tested on Windows 7 64-bit (mingw and MSVC), and both Linux 32-bit and 64-bit.